joshboyan/weatherApp/README.md

 -Responsive grid built on Sass preprocessor is automatically compiled, concataneted, minified and autprefixed along with your custom styles to support legacy browsers.

+-Automatically generate and update sitemaps.

+-.htaccess file fine-tuned by the pros at Google.

 -No redundant styles that have to overwritten.

 -__Minimal file bloat, maximum development power.__